Crocus imperati

 Crocus imperati is a species of flowering plant in the genus Crocus of the family Iridaceae, endemic to Italy.

 Its flowering time is winter and early spring.
 Its features are lilac flowers with a dark purple outside.

 Its closest relative is Crocus versicolor.

+It is one of the most debated endemic crocuses in Italy as it has been interpreted by various authors as different species or infraspecific entities.

+Etymology

+Crocus is the middle English word for “saffron plant".
+Its Italian origin has given it the name in Swedish "Neapelkrokus" - Crocus from Napoli.